Convoy S2+ vs Xanes XT02 vs On The Road M900

-After a total of 45 drops they look even worse.
+After a total of 45 drops, they look even worse.

 The OTR M900 turned off at the 7th drop from 2 meters.
-This was the second side-drop from the drop-test.
+This was the second side drop from the drop test.
 Unscrewing and screwing the head back on helped, but it was still a single-brightness flashlight.
 The lanyard holes in OTR were annihilated as well.
 The Xanes XT02 started to show a problem with its threads.
 The Convoy flashlight was still screwing pretty well, as usual.

-Apart from the obvious UI problems of the OTR, it still looked the best from all 3.
+Apart from the obvious UI problems of the OTR, it still looked the best of all 3.
 The front of the flashlight looks almost untouched, thanks to the stainless steel bezel.
 A SS bezel really helps, as you can see.
 The tailcap doesn’t look that bad either, much better than the other 2.

 Conclusion: If you need a single-mode OTR M900, simply drop it several times.